How to improve workplace collaboration

 The remote work option has changed everyone’s perspective to start thinking about what’s most important.
 With remote work, employees have the flexibility to handle business on smartphones and enjoy a work-life balance.
 This led to the growing number of hybrid work options– which made things like team communications a challenge.
 This is where collaboration plays a crucial role: allowing teams to work together regardless of distance and time.

 Not everyone has the skills to devote themselves to a collaborative culture.
 Employees who may be willing might not participate when they feel unsafe speaking up.
-Unfortunately, most organizations love to proclaim collaboration as a value, but it’s something they only practice and emphasize occasionally.
+Unfortunately, most organizations love to proclaim collaboration and culture of community as a value, but it’s something they only practice and emphasize occasionally.
 It must be consistent and intentional.

 Tips for increasing collaboration